Opportunity Management

-Opportunity management in B2B sales development is the structured process of tracking, prioritizing, and advancing qualified deals from first meeting through close.
-It aligns SDRs and AEs around clear stages, deal criteria, and next steps so every opportunity in the pipeline is actively managed, accurately forecasted, and supported with the right outreach, stakeholders, and resources at the right time.
+Opportunity management is the structured process of tracking, prioritizing, and advancing qualified sales deals from first conversation through close.
+In B2B sales development, it aligns SDRs and AEs around clear stages, deal criteria, and next steps so every opportunity in the pipeline is actively managed, accurately forecasted, and supported with the right outreach, stakeholders, and resources at the right time.

 Modern opportunity management goes beyond simply logging deals in a CRM.
 It defines standardized stages, entry and exit criteria, qualification frameworks (such as MEDDIC or BANT), buying committee mapping, and clear next steps for each interaction.
 SDRs and AEs collaborate to keep contact data accurate, capture meeting notes, document risks, and update forecasts so leaders have a real-time view of the health of the pipeline and future revenue.